-Ms. Kwong Yuk Ying (鄭玉瑩), aged 35, is the financial controller of our Group and the current company secretary of our Company.
-She joined our Group in December 2020 and is responsible for overseeing the financial reporting and financial planning of our Group.
+Ms. Kwong Yuk Ying (鄭玉瑩), aged 36, is the chief financial officer of the Group and the company secretary of the Company.
+She joined the Group in December 2020 and is responsible for overseeing the financial reporting and financial planning of the Group.